Kartezjan/SFML_graphs/README.md

 # SFML_graphs (interactive graph editor)
 ## Why bother
 I wrote that for fun & excerise.
+So I would say that the featured application has only didactic purposes.
 ## What You Can Do
 Draw cool graphs (of course),